This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The issuing judge must be satisfied that granting the authorisation is in the best interests of the administration of justice, and that other investigative procedures have been tried and failed, other investigative procedures are unlikely to succeed, or the matter is of such urgency that it would be impractical for the officers to carry out the investigation without the assistance of the wiretap.

-In a Canadian competition law context, conceptually, ‘immunity’ and ‘leniency’ are treated differently.
-‘Immunity’ refers to complete immunity from prosecution (ie, no criminal charges are laid), whereas ‘leniency’ refers to lenient or more favourable treatment (eg, reduced penalties) in return for a guilty plea and cooperation.
+In the context of Canadian competition law, conceptually, ‘immunity’ and ‘leniency’ are treated differently.
+Immunity refers to complete immunity from prosecution (ie, no criminal charges are laid), whereas leniency refers to lenient or more favourable treatment (eg, reduced penalties) in return for a guilty plea and cooperation.

 The Bureau refers to the immunity programme, which was formally launched in September of 2002, as the ‘single most powerful means of detecting criminal activity’.
 Although it has evolved over time, the essence of the programme has remained the same.